pal03377/master-thesis/thesis.typ

 The Athena system will be independently deployable and will be able to provide feedback suggestions for any learning management system (LMS) like Artemis.
 Further development will also be accelerated, as Athena can be developed and tested independently of Artemis.

 === Modularized Architecture
-The transformation to a modularized architecture will be realized by evolving the current system architecture to accommodate various _assessment modules_.
+We will realize the transformation to a modularized architecture by evolving the current system architecture to accommodate various _assessment modules_.
-There will be an _assessment module manager_ that is responsible for managing the interactions between the assessment modules and the LMS.
+There will be an _Assessment Module Manager_ that is responsible for managing the interactions between the assessment modules and the LMS.
 An assessment module is a self-contained component designed to offer various functionalities related to feedback suggestion generation.
 At its core, it provides a mechanism to generate feedback suggestions for a submission.
 Additionally, based on specific requirements, the module may offer extended capabilities, such as receiving feedback from tutors or suggesting a subsequent submission for a student.